sbrugel/septa-checker-v2/README.md

 # SEPTA Checker: v2
-This is a Discord bot that fetches from the SEPTA API every 2 minutes and returns delays, last recorded location, and train consist information for user-inputted train numbers in a specified text channel.
+Originally created in 2021, this is a Discord bot that fetches from the SEPTA API every 2 minutes and returns delays, last recorded location, and train consist information for user-inputted train numbers in a specified text channel.
 It also regularly updates users on alerts/advisories for regional rail lines.

 This bot is designed to be used in one server per host, posting messages to a locked channel, so as it is the only user that can post in the channel. *Using this bot in a public channel or one that is unlocked to various people may be problematic.*

+Version 2 consists of a complete overhaul and re-writing of the original bot's code owing to a recent overhaul of SEPTA's website and feeds.
+Version 1 of this project is now archived, no longer being worked on.
+[You can view the repostiory here](https://github.com/sbrugel/SEPTA-Checker).

 ## Features
 **Ability to track train delay, location, and consist information live.** The bot allows you to add certain SEPTA train numbers to the tracker, using the `/addtrain` command.
 Trains can be removed from the tracker using the `/removetrain` and `/cleartrains` commands.
 These are added to a feed which is updated every two minutes.